Updated for 2021-22

 - Be positive, attentive, and helpful to anyone around who may be in need of support.

-- Extend grace, kindness, and patient encouragement to those who may have differing opinions or who inadvertently overlook these commitments.
+- Extend grace, kindness, and patient encouragement to those who may have differing opinions or act differently than we would hope.

 Caring for My Community

 - Be mindful of the extended Spring Arbor community when traveling, leaving campus, or participating in activities with elevated risk.

-- Abide by State and local guidelines for re-engagement (e.g., size of gatherings and regulated activities).
+- Abide by evolving state, local, and campus guidelines for re-engagement (e.g., size and location of gatherings, masks, and regulated activities).